The Campbell Rhododendron Gardens

 (as named by the Traveller Australia 2011 magazine)

 Our ‘Open Days’ for 2014 are to be from Friday 3rd October to Monday 10th November inclusive.
 The Lodge will once again be open with our famous Devonshire Teas, our own 2015 calendar and other souvenirs for sale.

 Note that the Gardens are open to visitors every day of the year.

-Cars can park inside the grounds between 9:00 am and 4:00 pm daily, when the gates are open, with some disabled car parking spaces always available.
+Cars can park inside the grounds between 9:00 am and 4:00 pm daily (6:00 pm during the Open Days), when the gates are open, with some disabled car parking spaces always available.
 Visitors can also park outside the gates and walk in at any time.

 Blackheath Rhododendron Festival